-- Remember that online students may have many competing interests such as work and family. - Flexibility is important, in so far as it can be achieved within the confines of the course.
+- Monitor student progress and contact students who are falling behind. - Remember that online students may have many competing interests such as work and family. - Flexibility is important, in so far as it can be achieved within the confines of the course.